 Once the foot is stabilized and the biomechanical problem has been neutralized, therapy to the injured area can begin.

 - micro-electrical therapy

-- a light strengthening program for the tibialis posterior muscle.
+- strengthening program for tibialis muscles

 The differential diagnosis of a tibial stress fracture must be performed on all patients.
 An AP and lateral, lower leg x-ray must be taken to rule out a stress fracture.
 Any small change to the tibial cortex indicates a stress fracture.
 All sports activity is stopped for 6-12 weeks while the fracture heals.